A Comprehensive Guide to Hearing Aids

 Each hearing aid model has a 5 part naming system that includes information on the brand, style, processing chip, technology level and battery.
 As we go through the different name components, we will use examples from the 2 most popular brands of hearing aids in Singapore: Phonak and GN Resound.

-Their latest hearing aid technologies include AutoSense OS, Phonak rechargeable technology and direct connectivity.
+Their latest hearing aid technologies include Phonak Paradise, which consists of tap control, remote support, rechargeable technology and direct connectivity to all mobile devices.

 With roots that reach all the way back to 1943, ReSound has pioneered the hearing aid industry and was the first to deliver 2.4GHz technology in hearing aids for direct connectivity and the world’s first Made for iPhone® hearing aid with direct stereo sound streaming.